blockwooddev/EchoesOnTheWire/patch/README.md

 This was designed to record audio files when it got the 'on' bang.
 It uses a counter to specify which file is being recorded, and records a maximum of 20 files.
 Once that number is reached the reset is sent and it starts recording over the first file recorded.

 ### The End
 Thank you for reading!
 Thank you to Jason Alderman for his invaluable input in the beginning of the project, and Kyle Stewart for handling the electronics of the rotary phone with aplomb.
-If you would like to use this patch or are going to use these ideas, please credit me or Kyle (whoever's work you are using) and reference this project.
+If you would like to use this patch or are going to use these ideas, please credit me and/or Kyle (whoever's work you are using) and reference this project.